jurdabos/CanonFodder/dags/AIRFLOW_CONFIG_EXPLANATION.md

 ## Summary

-This setup allows you to keep your Airflow installation separate from your project files while still using the DAGs defined in your project.
+This setup allows us to keep the Airflow installation separate from the project files while still using the DAGs defined in the project.